mfaani/book-writing/themes/README.md

 ## A is for Adventure, B is for bravery ...
 Z is for

 Can do this for almost any topic.

+## Define what something is — through opposites/illustrations
+Pg1: Music is quiet (with headphones).
+Pg2: Music is Loud (A guy with a big drum)
+Pg3: Music slow.
+Pg4: Music is made of fast sounds Music is hard (loud dashing music).
+Music is soft (gentle soft music) Music is happy.
+Music is sad
+Music is one (making music).
+Music is many (ppl doing it).

+Sample: "Music is ..." - Brandon Stosuy